standard/vscode-standard/README.md

 ## How to package

-1. Run `npm install`,
+1. Run `npm install`
-2. Run `npm run compile`,
+2. Run `npm run package` to build a .vsix file
-3. Run `npm run package` to build a .vsix file, then you can install it with `code --install-extension vscode-standardjs.vsix`.
+3. You can install it with `code --install-extension vscode-standardjs.vsix`

-## TODO

-1. [ ] add tests